raspberrypilearning/sense-hat-pong/worksheet.md

 	```

-## Making the ball move on it's own.
+## Making the ball move on its own.

 1. The game is easy because the ball only moves when joystick is moved.
 You need to make the ball move independently of the joystick.
 This is tricky though, as the joystick events are being listened to in a `while` loop, that only cycles around once a joystick event is detected.